joshita014/Joii_poll_API/README.md

 - Users can delete an option -> An option can't be deleted if it has even one vote given to it.
 - Users can view a question with it's options and all the votes given to it.

+## Hosting of my project:

+If you want to run my web app replace " http://localhost:8000 " with " https://joii-poll-api.onrender.com "

 ## To run the project on your local machine: